pingcap/tidb-operator/docs/operation-guide.md

 Full backup can be done periodically just like crontab job.
 Currently, full backup requires a PersistentVolume, the backup job will create a PVC to store backup data.

-To create a full backup job, modify charts/tidb-cluster/values.yaml `fullbackup` section.
+To create a full backup job, modify `fullbackup` section in `values.yaml` file.

 * `create` must be set to `true`
 * Set `storageClassName` to the PV storage class name used for backup data
 * `schedule` takes the [Cron](https://en.wikipedia.org/wiki/Cron) format
 * `user` and `password` must be set to the correct user which has the permission to read the database to be backuped.

 If TiDB cluster is running on GKE, the backup data can be uploaded to GCS bucket.
 A bucket name and base64 encoded service account credential that has bucket read/write access must be provided.
-The comments in charts/tidb-cluster/values.yaml is self-explanatory for GCP backup.
+The comments in `values.yaml` is self-explanatory for GCP backup.

 ### Incremental backup